Cost per million tokens: every major LLM (2026)

 Limitations of this comparison

-• Vision, audio, and function-call tokens are sometimes counted differently — read each provider's pricing page for edge cases.
+• Vision, audio and function-call tokens are sometimes counted differently — check each vendor's page for edge cases.

-• Volume commitments, enterprise contracts, and Microsoft/AWS reseller deals can cut list prices by 20-50%.
+• Volume commitments and cloud-reseller deals cut list prices a further 20-50%.

 What may change in 12-24 months